 In the State of Ohio, their Supreme Court has said in Ohio v.
 Vega that you can’t cross examine a breath test machine.
 “What?!”
 You ask?
 What about the right to cross examine witnesses?
 Yes, the United States Constitution guarantees every citizen accused of a crime the right to cross examine their accuser.
 Does this include a machine that says you are guilty (the operators, the scientific lab director, etc.)?
 Of course, but not according to the Supreme Court of Ohio.
-NCDD members Shawn Dominy and Tim Huey has been attacking this nonsense for years and in 2014 a brave Ohio ruled the Intoxilyzer 8000 was unreliable (because it is) in Ohio v.
+NCDD members Shawn Dominy and Tim Huey has been attacking this nonsense for years and in 2014 a brave Ohio judge ruled the Intoxilyzer 8000 breathalyzer was unreliable (because it is) in Ohio v.
 Lancaster.
 Yet, Ohio v.
 Vega remains the law in Ohio.

 In Texas, there is no such thing as double jeopardy when it comes to DWI.
 Once the court sentences you, guess what?
 Without any hearing, a whole different branch of the government sends you a bill for $3,000 to $6,000 because you got convicted.
-This is higher than the maximum fine a court can punish you with in a misdemeanor class B DWI.
+This is higher than the largest fine a court can punish you with in a misdemeanor class B DWI.
 What happens if you don’t pay it?
-You get arrested for driving with an invalid license and tagged with usurious late fees and interest on top of the surcharge.
+You get arrested for driving with an invalid license and tagged with late fees and interest on top of the surcharge.

-1. Sue the Pantego Police Department (their officer in my client’s case) when they illegally used police officers to draw blood.
+1. Sue the Pantego Police Department (their officer in my client’s case) when they used police officers to draw blood.

 2. Sue the Texas Department of Public Safety over their DWI surcharge program in federal court.

-These are just a few examples in my career where I had to make a choice, the easy one (give up, go with the flow) or the right one.
-In every decision, I was fighting not just for me and my clients but for all my fellow lawyers and their clients too.
+These are a few examples in my career where I had two choices; the easy one (give up, go with the flow) or the right one.
+In every decision, I was fighting not just for me and my clients but for all my fellow criminal defense lawyers and their clients too.
 These battles were costly, time consuming, and took their emotional tolls, but to not fight was never a choice.
 Currently I am battling a national lab who has hired a civil firm, because they too don’t want to hand over the blood discovery which may or may not prove their blood result is accurate.

 A judge too must fight (the media, their colleagues) and be courageous to make the right decision.
 It is too easy to make the wrong and illegal choice, especially when it comes to legal issues surrounding politically charged topics like DWI.
-But just like forcing a child to take their medicine, it is necessary.
+But like forcing a child to take their medicine, it is necessary.
 The right decisions are so often the toughest ones to make.
 Following the Constitution and laws is the only protection we have in this country.
 Have courage.
-Just follow the law.
+Follow the law.
 I envision a time where the administration of DWI justice does not involve shocking truths.